 - Prescriptive analysis: This form of analysis optimizes data to recommend actions and techniques, focusing on the question: “What should we do?

-For successful data analysis in growth hacking, it’s essential to equip yourself with appropriate tools such as dashboards and analysis software, and to develop skills in statistics, programming and experimentation methods.
+For successful data analysis in growth hacking, it’s essential to equip yourself with appropriate tools such as CRM systems, dashboards, and analytics software, and to develop skills in statistics, programming, and experimentation methods to effectively track key metrics and KPIs.

 Data and strategic decisions in growth hacking